Magnetoconductivity of Dirac semimetals and chiral magnetic effect from Keldysh technique: Chiral imbalance and electric conductivity

 and

-One can easily see that the Dirac sea term vanishes identically due to the cyclic property of trace provided that the integrals are convergent.
+The Dirac sea term vanishes identically due to the cyclic property of trace, provided that the integrals are convergent.
 The convergence in infrared is provided by the energy dissipation rate $\epsilon_B$ and by the small fermion mass $m$.
-The convergence in ultraviolet is to be provided by suitable regularization, and the most natural one is the lattice regularization, which reflects the nature of electrons in solids.
-We do not specify here the regularization because the result does not depend on its choice.
-The very \ra{existence} of the ultraviolet regularization is needed to obtain vanishing contribution of the Dirac sea. {\it We also take into account that $\partial_{p_3} {\tilde { {\bf Q}}}^{A/R} = \partial_{p_3}{\tilde { { Q}}}^{A/R}$), which is justified by our calculation of electron sel\ra{f-e}nergy $\Sigma$ (see below Sect. \ref{SectSelf}).} Namely, the explicit expression for $\hat{\Sigma}$ with contributions of disorder and interaction with phonons is
+The given integral is convergent in ultraviolet due to the behavior of Dirac operator at large momenta.
+However, ultraviolet regularization of the theory is necessary in order to provide finite values for the other physical quantities, as well as to explain the chirality relaxation process.
+The most natural choice is the lattice regularization, which reflects the nature of electrons in solids.
+We do not specify here the regularization because the result does not depend on its choice. {\it We also take into account that $\partial_{p_3} {\tilde { {\bf Q}}}^{A/R} = \partial_{p_3}{\tilde { { Q}}}^{A/R}$, which is justified by our calculation of electron self-energy $\Sigma$ (see Section \ref{SectSelf}). } Namely, the explicit expression for $\hat{\Sigma}$ with contributions of disorder and interaction with phonons is

 with $\epsilon \to 0$ and